omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 #### In-Flight Exits

-The current size of the In-flight Exit Bond can be retreived by
+The current size of the In-flight Exit Bond can be retrieved by

 ```
 function startIFEBondSize() public view returns (uint128) {